 SIC teams usually come together out of friendship, chemistry, or by proximity through classes (hopefully all three!).
 There is no limit to the number of teams you may join.
 Ideally, teams form out of Collectivists’ own initiation, or are created by a coach.

 We expect teams to practice regularly in order to improve their craft, become better partners, and put on excellent shows.
-Any team that demonstrates this commitment to quality is eligible to be voted in by the board as a SIC-sanctioned team.
+Any team that demonstrates this commitment is eligible to be voted in by the Artistic committee as a SIC-sanctioned team.
 Sanctioned teams receive two primary benefits: your team name goes on our website, and you can bill yourself as a SIC team in sundry performances.

 2a.
 How do I get more practice time?